-Muhtar Kent, 63, is Chairman of the Board of Directors and Chief Executive Officer of the Company.
+Muhtar Kent, 64, is Chairman of the Board of Directors and Chief Executive Officer of the Company.
 Mr. Kent joined the Company in 1978 and held a variety of marketing and operations roles throughout his career with the Company.
 In 1985, he was appointed General Manager of Coca-Cola Turkey and Central Asia.
 From 1989 to 1995, Mr. Kent served as President of the East Central Europe Division and Senior Vice President of Coca-Cola International.
 Between 1995 and 1998, he served as Managing Director of Coca-Cola Amatil-Europe, covering bottling operations in 12 countries, and from 1999 until 2005, he served as President and Chief Executive Officer of Efes Beverage Group, a diversified beverage company with Coca-Cola and beer operations across Southeast Europe, Turkey and Central Asia.
 Mr. Kent rejoined the Company in May 2005 as President and Chief Operating Officer, North Asia, Eurasia and Middle East Group, an organization serving a broad and diverse region that included China, Japan and Russia.
 He was appointed President, Coca-Cola International in January 2006 and was elected Executive Vice President of the Company in February 2006.
-He was elected Chief Executive Officer of the Company of the Company in December 2006 and was elected to the Board of Directors in April 2008.
-Mr. Kent was elected Chief Executive Officer of the Company effective July 1, 2008, and was elected Chairman of the Board of Directors of the Company in April 2009.
-He served as President of the Company until August 2015.
+He was elected President and Chief Operating Officer of the Company in December 2006 and was elected to the Board of Directors in April 2008.
+Mr. Kent was elected Chief Executive Officer of the Company effective July 1, 2008, and was elected Chairman of the Board of Directors of the Company's senior leadership structure under which James Quincey, President and Chief Operating Officer of the Company, will succeed Mr. Kent as Chief Executive Officer of the Company effective May 1, 2017.
+Mr. Kent will continue as Chairman of the Board of Directors of the Company.